perrystreetsoftware/clientside_aws/README.md

 * BatchGetItem

 I also have very a limited test suite; I will expand as I can.
 Feel free to fork, add, and submit a pull request.

+There are clearly many more AWS services one can mock up.

 * * *